Welcome to the Toggle Talk Project!

 What does school participation in this project involve?

-The goal is to have 20 schools participate in the 4-year project.
+The goal is to have 20 schools participate over a 4-year period.
 All schools that agree to participate in the project will receive Toggle Talk training and materials and implement the Toggle Talk curriculum at some point over the course of the project.
-At different points throughout the project, some schools will serve as the “Toggle Talk Group” and some will serve as the “Control Group,” meaning they will continue their regular language arts curriculum (“business-as-usual”).
+At different points throughout the project, some schools will serve as “Toggle Talk” schools and some will serve as “Control” schools, meaning they will continue their regular language arts curriculum (“business-as-usual”).

-Many children from low-SES families speak a non-mainstream dialect of English at home.
-At times, this prevents access to full understanding of the language which is almost always Academic Classroom English, a register of Mainstream American English (MAE).
+Many school-age children in the United States speak a non-mainstream variety of English at home.
+At times, this prevents access to full understanding of the language of instruction which is almost always Academic Classroom English, a register of Mainstream American English (MAE).
 This mismatch between home/informal/non-academic language and classroom/formal/academic language makes it more difficult for young children to understand their teacher and learn to read.
 Recent research has shown that children in the early elementary school years who have the most difficulty shifting between home language and classroom language also have the poorest literacy skills.
-This was the motivation for the development of Toggle Talk, which is designed to explicitly teach kindergarten and first grade children who speak a non-mainstream dialect at home how to shift between home/informal/non-academic language and classroom/formal/academic language using contrastive analysis.
+This was the motivation for the development of Toggle Talk, which is designed to explicitly teach kindergarten and first grade children who speak a non-mainstream vareity of English at home how to shift between home/informal/non-academic language and classroom/formal/academic language using contrastive analysis.

 Students: Small-scale pilot studies have shown that Toggle Talk improves children’s ability to dialect shift and that this results in improved literacy skills, especially in decoding and phonological awareness which are critical for early reading development.
 Thus, there may be direct benefits to children in Toggle Talk classrooms.